Overview of IRC Section §351 and Contributing Property

 Features of IRC Section §351

 One of the most attractive features of forming a corporation is in §351 of the tax code.
 This provision allows persons to contribute property to a corporation without recognizing gain if done correctly.

 Alternatively, §351 may stop some members from recognizing a loss, which may be a negative factor.
-As a general rule, the exchange of stock for property creates a §1001 event which is taxable.
-However, Congress wanted to create a way where taxpayers could still contribute property to a corporation without getting hit with a huge tax liability.
+As a general rule, the exchange of stock for property creates a §1001 event taxable.
+However, Congress wanted to make a way where taxpayers could still contribute property to a corporation without getting hit with a huge tax liability.
 This resulted in §351, but this code section does create requirements for it to apply.

-Consider speaking with a Denver business attorney and/or Denver tax attorney regarding the business and tax implications of forming a corporation and contributing property to the corporation Planning the contributions in the beginning can help avoid a large tax liability in the future.
+Consider speaking with a Denver business attorney and Denver tax attorney regarding the business and tax implications of forming a corporation and contributing property to the corporation.
+Planning the contributions in the beginning can help avoid significant tax liability in the future.

 You can contact The McGuire Law Firm to speak with a Denver Business Attorney or Denver Tax attorney.
 Call us at 720-833-7705 or John@jmtaxlaw.com